 The format of the Colloquium is a gesture towards modeling the sort of fruitful exchanges and convened conversations that African American Studies concentrators can bring with them as they leave the University to enter new workplaces, campuses and neighborhoods in which race continues to be a salient and unequal force.
-AAS concentrators graduate from Princeton as people who can not only manage difference but can live with difference as a value in their lives.
+AAS concentrators graduate from Princeton as people who can not only manage differences but can live with differences as a value in their lives.
 AAS concentrators leave Princeton with a common commitment to social change.

-Professor Wendy Belcher will serve as the Faculty Advisor for the 2019 - 2020 Senior Colloquium.
+Assistant Professor Kinohi Nishikawa will serve as the Faculty Advisor for the 2020-2021 Senior Colloquium.

 - $300/term stipend